Home of the Gentry: Plot summary

 The novel's protagonist is Fyodor Ivanych Lavretsky, a nobleman who shares many traits with Turgenev.
-The child of a distant, Anglophile father and a serf mother who dies when he is very young, Lavretsky is brought up at his family's country estate home by a severe maiden aunt, often thought to be based on Turgenev's own mother, who was known for her cruelty.
+The child of a distant, Anglophile father and a serf mother who dies when he is very young, Lavretsky is brought up on his family's country estate by a severe maiden aunt, often thought to be based on Turgenev's mother, who was known for her cruelty.

 Lavretsky pursues an education in Moscow, and while he is studying there, he spies a beautiful young woman at the opera.
 Her name is Varvara Pavlovna, and he falls in love with her and asks for her hand in marriage.
-Following their wedding, the two move to Paris, where Varvara Pavlovna becomes a very popular salon hostess and begins an affair with one of her frequent visitors.
+Following their wedding, the two move to Paris, where Varvara Pavlovna becomes a popular salon hostess and begins an affair with one of her guests.
 Lavretsky learns of the affair only when he discovers a note written to her by her lover.
 Shocked by her betrayal, he severs all contact with her and returns to his family estate.

 Upon returning to Russia, Lavretsky visits his cousin, Marya Dmitrievna Kalitina, who lives with her two daughters, Liza and Lenochka.
 Lavretsky is immediately drawn to Liza, whose serious nature and religious devotion stand in contrast to the coquettish Varvara Pavlovna's social consciousness.
 Lavretsky realizes that he is falling in love with Liza, and when he reads in a foreign journal that Varvara Pavlovna has died, he confesses his love to her and learns that she loves him in return.

 After they confess their love to one another, Lavretsky returns home to find his supposedly dead wife waiting for him in his foyer.
 It turns out that the reports of her death were false, and that she has fallen out of favor with her friends and needs more money from Lavretsky.

 Upon learning of Varvara Pavlovna's sudden appearance, Liza decides to join a remote convent and lives out the rest of her days as a nun.
 Lavretsky visits her at the convent one time and catches a glimpse of her as she is walking from choir to choir.
 The novel ends with an epilogue which takes place eight years later, in which Lavretsky returns to Liza's house and finds that, although many things have changed, there are elements such as the piano and the garden that are the same.
 Lavretsky finds comfort in his memories and is able to see the meaning and even the beauty in his personal pain.

 Major themes

-Ultimately, Turgenev concludes that the truth is best left unstated.
-He concludes the novel by stating that he could not possibly explain what Lavretsky and Liza felt, and that it is better to point out these individual tragedies and pass them by.
+Turgenev concludes the novel by stating that the truth is best left unstated, that he cannot possibly explain what Lavretsky and Liza felt, and that it is better to point out these individual tragedies and pass them by.

 Turgenev wrote the novel shortly after his 40th birthday, and it expresses some of his feelings about middle age, as its protagonist is forced to confront the mistakes of his past and determine what options are left for his dwindling future.